 Nick Foles is living right.

-The Philadelphia Eagles' quarterback was coming off a seven-touchdown game against Oakland, and hadn't thrown an interception all season going into Philadelphia's game against Green Bay on Sunday.
-He probably deserved an interception in the first quarter, but Foles is running so hot that what should have been a mistake turned into a touchdown.
+The Eagles' quarterback was coming off a seven-touchdown game against Oakland, and hadn't thrown an interception all season going into Philadelphia's game against Green Bay.
+He probably deserved an interception in the first quarter, but Foles is running so hot that it turned into a touchdown.

 Foles threw deep to DeSean Jackson, and the pass was a bit underthrown.
 Two Packers defensive backs had it, but both went up for it.
-It bounced off their hands and landed softly with Jackson, who walked in for the score and an early Eagles lead.
+It bounced off their hands and landed softly with Jackson, who walked in for the score.

 So even when Foles throws a bad pass these days, it turns into a score.